-President Ben Back called the monthly member meeting for Brokenlock Longrifles, Inc. (BLLR) to order at 7:03 pm on May 1, 2019 at the Smithville Community Center.
+President Ben Back called the monthly member meeting for Brokenlock Longrifles, Inc. (BLLR) to order at approximately 7:03 pm on July 3, 2019 at the Smithville Community Center.
 He led the attendees in the pledge of allegiance.
 All BLLR officers were present.

-Membership Secretary Andy Hranko presented ten applicants for membership.
-After John Moore made the motion to accept the applicants and Roger Miller seconded the motion, the 38 members present approved the applicants for membership.
+Membership Secretary Andy Hranko presented six applicants for membership.
+After Eric Keesee made the motion to accept the applicants and John Moore seconded the motion, the 28 members present approved the applicants for membership.
 They were instructed to meet with Head Range Officer Tim Hess for the final step in the membership process involving the range safety orientation.
-With these ten new members the membership roster has reached 295.
+With these six new members the membership roster has reached 295.
 Badges for recent renewals are in the mail.
 At this time 40 non-renewals remain, but have July to submit their dues with a late fee.

 Membership Renewal Information

-(1) Membership dues are $100 and are to be paid by June 30th.
-If the membership dues are paid during July, a $25 late fee must be included for a total of $125.
+(1) The membership dues paid during July incur a $25 late fee for a total of $125.
 If the dues are not paid by July 31st, the membership is terminated and becomes available for a new applicant.

 P.O.
 Box 1435